 Communication devices such as, but not limited to, cellular phone, wearable technology, and/or electronic signaling devices, may not be used at school, on field trips, and/or on the school bus without permission from an LAAA team member.

-The device must be turned off and secured in their homeroom teacher's cell phone lockbox.
-The device will be returned each day to the student.
-Students are prohibited from recording anyone without their permission.
+- The device must be turned off and left in their locker or secured in their homeroom teacher's cell phone lockbox.
+The device will be returned each day to the student. - Students are prohibited from recording anyone without their permission.
 Students violating this policy will have the item confiscated and turned over to an administrator.

 A parent/guardian will have to make arrangements to pick up the device in the Main Office.
-Additional penalties (monetary, non-monetary) may be applied at the discretion of school administration.
 LAAA is not responsible for lost, stolen and/or damaged personal property.